egor-tensin/windows7-drivers/README.md

 ## Utilities

-A couple of usages examples are provided along with the drivers themselves.
+A couple of usages examples are included along with the drivers.
 For details, see [Utilities].

+[Utilities]: utils/README.md

 ## License